 Of course, this is just my opinion and there might be some great used records to be bought online.

 My Final Thoughts

-There are few things as exhilirating as leaving home on a vinyl hunting expidition without knowing what you’ll find.
+There are few things as exhilarating as leaving home on a vinyl hunting expedition without knowing what you’ll find.

 And then getting home with a handful of beautiful gems that you can’t wait to listen to.

 But there’s nothing worse than spinning a used record you just bought only to find it’s impossible to enjoy.